Kong/docs.konghq.com/app/contributing/style-guide.md

 ✅ &nbsp; Do use punctuation when constructing lists that contain full sentences:

 {:.note .no-icon}
->In DB-less mode, you configure Kong Gateway declaratively.
+>In DB-less mode, you configure {{site.base_gateway}} declaratively.
 Therefore, the Admin API is mostly read-only.
 The only tasks it can perform are all related to handling the declarative configuration, including:
 >
 >- Setting a target's health status in the load balancer.
 >- Validating configurations against schemas.